Hearing date set for suspended Somerset County district attorney's post-trial motions

 The post-trial motions are a precursor to any appeals to Superior Court that might be filed.

-Thomas is serving time at the State Correctional Institution at Camp Hill.
+Thomas is serving time at the State Correctional Institution at Camp Hill, Cumberland County.